Two-Coat vs. Three-Coat Stucco: Selecting the Right System

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-This is the standard for residential homes in California.
-Because wood walls are flexible and hollow, they require a thick, reinforced shell to stand up.
+Three-coat stucco is the traditional standard for wood- or metal-framed structures in California.
+Because framed walls are hollow and subject to movement (especially under seismic loads), they require a rigid, reinforced exterior cement shell to protect the building envelope.

 Free Assessment